nina-weng/Facial-Regions-for-Presentation-Attack-Detection/README.md

 5. #trails01 experiment on 1/2/5 frame each video and compare the result

 6. #function03 ~~APCER and BPCER~~ & DET curve (**urgent, confused**)

+   about how to get the DET curve:

+   first of all you need a PAD score.
+In previous studies,

+   * whether they use SVM
+   * or weird designed score (not suitable in our case)
+   * use softmax result but not plot DET only ROC

+   concerns about using softmax result: not smooth enough (centralized in 0.1 and 0.9)

+7. #other01 deploy the experiment in DTU clusters